Suicide of Daniel Jones: Criticism of live broadcasting

-Because Jones's suicide was witnessed by children, many criticized the Los Angeles television stations' practice of airing police pursuits live.
+Because Jones' suicide was witnessed by children, many criticized the Los Angeles television stations' practice of airing police pursuits live.
 The incident prompted a wave of criticism about live news broadcasts, proposing changes in the way they were handled in the future.
-A total of seven television stations broadcast Jones's suicide live.
+A total of seven television stations broadcast Jones' suicide live.
 KABC-TV channel 7 immediately inserted a brief Special Report on the suicide during The Oprah Winfrey Show, while both KTLA channel 5 and KTTV channel 11 had interrupted children's programming to cover the suicide, while KNBC channel 4 had interrupted The Rosie O'Donnell Show.
 Both KNBC and KTLA had their cameras tightest on the coverage and so viewers were able to see the graphic suicide in close detail.
 KNBC issued an apology saying, "We did not anticipate this man's actions in time to cut away, and we deeply regret that any of our viewers saw this tragedy on our air."
 The station, as well as the Fox Broadcasting affiliate, offered viewers numbers they could call for counseling.
 KTLA also released a statement saying, "KTLA shares with its viewers their distress."

 KCBS-TV channel 2 moved to a wide shot before Jones took his life because they were reportedly concerned over his erratic behavior.
 The channel brought a psychologist into the studio later that day to hold a live discussion regarding distressing live media coverage.
 They later released a statement saying, "This is the danger of live television, you've got to be on your toes, and you have to be ready to pull back immediately."
 KCAL-TV channel 9 reportedly received an estimated 120 calls during the broadcast prior to Jones even taking his life, requesting the station to cut away from the story before things got out of hand.

 In popular culture

-The footage of Jones's suicide has been shown in many documentaries outlining the incident.
+The footage of Jones' suicide has been shown in many documentaries outlining the incident.
 It appeared in Michael Moore's 2002 documentary film Bowling for Columbine.